Icon A5: Purchaser's agreement controversy

 In April 2016, the ICON A5 purchaser's agreement was made public and was noted by the aviation media as containing many controversial elements not usually found in aircraft purchase agreements.
 These included contractually required pilot training, maintenance, agreements not to sue, the requirement for factory airframe overhauls every 2,000 hours or ten years (whichever comes first), and a limit on the aircraft's life of 6,000 hours, or thirty years.
 Furthermore, each aircraft would be equipped with a camera and recorder to monitor pilot behavior, that is owned by the manufacturer but must be maintained by the owner.
 Owners would have to agree to be "supportive" of the company.
 Future owners were required to sign the same agreement or face penalties.

 The agreement was widely criticized by the aviation media, including Plane & Pilot, the Aircraft Owners and Pilots Association, AVweb and the Experimental Aircraft Association, among others.

-In responding to the criticism, ICON CEO Kirk Hawkins issued an open letter on April 8, 2016, that said in part, "To those following the ICON Aircraft Purchase Agreement discussion: We hear you–loud and clear.
+In responding to the criticism, Icon CEO Kirk Hawkins issued an open letter on April 8, 2016, that said in part, "We hear you–loud and clear.
 And I promise, we’re listening carefully...If we need to improve our contract to help safely grow our industry–we will."

 The company refused interviews to several aviation media outlets on the subject.
 AVwebs Paul Bertorelli wrote, "We and other media outlets repeatedly contacted Icon for questions and clarifications, only to be either ignored, rebuffed or given summarily vague answers.
 At AVweb, we now have an amusing game with Icon.
 We schedule interviews and they cancel them.
 Two were cancelled last week.
 Hey, no fair complaining if we can't discuss any of this."

 In May 2016, the company admitted that the released contract had been a mistake.
 Hawkins stated, "It should not have gone out in the form it went out without an explanation. had a right to be taken aback."
 The company issued a revised contract that removed many, but not all controversial elements.
 Removed were the audio and video cockpit recorder, the "responsible flyer" clause, limiting the owner's cost of the mandatory airframe overhaul to $15,000, and removing the 30-year life limit.
 Retained were the agreement not to sue, the requirement for company-approved training, and the requirement that the agreement bind future owners.